crawl spaceencapsulationsealed crawl space

 Converting a vented crawl space to a sealed one is the core of what crawl space encapsulation involves.
 The typical process includes:

-- Air seal the rim joist, pipe penetrations, and any gaps between the crawl space and living space
+2. Air seal the rim joist, pipe penetrations, and any gaps between the crawl space and living space — this also contributes to your home's overall envelope airtightness, which a blower door test can measure before and after

-The cost for a full conversion in Wake County typically runs $5,000–$15,000, depending on crawl space size and existing conditions.
+The cost for a full conversion in Wake County typically runs an estimated $7,500–$15,000, depending on crawl space size and existing conditions.
 Read our full cost breakdown for details on what drives the price.

 The Energy Impact